tumuyan/RealSR-NCNN-Android/README.md

 [中文说明](https://github.com/tumuyan/RealSR-NCNN-Android/blob/master/README_CHS.md)

-RealSR-NCNN-Android is a simple Android application that based on [Waifu2x-NCNN](https://github.com/nihui/waifu2x-ncnn-vulkan), [SRMD-NCNN](https://github.com/nihui/srmd-ncnn-vulkan), [RealCUGAN-NCNN](https://github.com/nihui/realcugan-ncnn-vulkan), [RealSR-NCNN](https://github.com/nihui/realsr-ncnn-vulkan), & [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN), [Anime4KCPP](https://github.com/TianZerL/Anime4KCPP).
+RealSR-NCNN-Android is a simple Android application that based on [Waifu2x-NCNN](https://github.com/nihui/waifu2x-ncnn-vulkan), [SRMD-NCNN](https://github.com/nihui/srmd-ncnn-vulkan), [RealCUGAN-NCNN](https://github.com/nihui/realcugan-ncnn-vulkan), [RealSR-NCNN](https://github.com/nihui/realsr-ncnn-vulkan), [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN), [Anime4KCPP](https://github.com/TianZerL/Anime4KCPP).
 The application does not collect any private information from your device.
 Download: Github [Release](https://github.com/tumuyan/RealSR-NCNN-Android/releases)

 This repository contains 3 project:
-1. RealSR-NCNN-Android-CLI can build programs that can be used by the console (for example, Termux) for Android.It contains 6 modules (Anime4k, RealSR, RealCUGAN, SRMD, Waifu2x and Resize)
+1. RealSR-NCNN-Android-CLI can build programs that can be used by the console (for example, Termux) for Android.It contains 7 modules (Anime4k, MNN-SR RealSR, RealCUGAN, SRMD, Waifu2x and Resize)
-  - The RealSR program could use realsr models and real-esrgan models.
+  - The RealSR program could use realsr models and real-esrgan models with ncnn format.
+  - The MNN-SR program could use mnn format models.
   - The Resize program contains classical interpolation mode `nearest` `bilinear` `bicubic` and `avir` `lancir`.
 2. RealSR-NCNN-Android-GUI can build a APK (has a GUI and easy to use).
 Actually it is a shell for the programs build from RealSR-NCNN-Android-CLI.
 3. Resize-CLI just a demo like the Resize-NCNN-Android-CLI, but it not need ncnn and could build by VS.